 There are two types of macular degeneration.

 Dry macular degeneration is the more common type of the condition, comprising approximately 80% of diagnoses.
-Your macula thins as you get older and microscopic clumps of protein called drusen develop.
+Your macula thins as you get older and microscopic clumps of extracellular material called drusen may develop.

 Wet macular degeneration is much less common, but more serious.
 It develops when blood vessels grow under your retina and leak blood or other fluid into your eye, which causes scarring on your macula.
 It causes more rapid vision loss than dry macular degeneration.

-In some cases, macular degeneration occurs because your macula becomes thinner as you get older.
+Macular degeneration can be inherited.
 However, other factors contribute to your risk of developing this condition.
 For example, if you have high blood pressure, high cholesterol, or diabetes, your risk increases.
 Other risk factors include:

 Dr. Cahan uses a variety of tests to diagnose macular degeneration.
 Diagnosis typically begins with a visual acuity test that measures your vision at different distances.